Are you considering using CBD oil for sleep? Do you have questions about safety, effectiveness, and legality?

 CBD vs. THC

 CBD and THC are cannabinoids that both come from the cannabis plant.
-THC mainly acts on CB1 receptors22 (a part of the endocannabinoid system) which are most abundant in the brain and impact things like sensory perception, emotion, and cognition.
+THC mainly acts on CB1 receptors18 (a part of the endocannabinoid system) which are most abundant in the brain and impact things like sensory perception, emotion, and cognition.

 According to research, lower doses of THC are linked to reduced sleep onset latency (the time it takes to fall asleep after the lights turn off), more deep sleep, and longer sleep duration.
-In the case of CBD, lower doses were linked to a more stimulating effect, whereas higher doses were linked to a more sedating effect.22
+In the case of CBD, lower doses were linked to a more stimulating effect, whereas higher doses were linked to a more sedating effect.18

 Get More Info: Cannabis and Sleep

-Ask Your Doctor About CBD
+Ask Your Healthcare Provider About CBD

 Can CBD work for my sleep disorder?